Axway/open-banking-docs/content/en/docs/Configuration/portal.md

 All API and user documentation are available from `https://developer-portal.<domain-name>/documentation/home` on the Developer Portal

-Adminitrator can add new documentation or update existing on from Joomla administrator interface.
+Administrator can add new documentation or update existing on from Joomla administrator interface.

 Navigate to Content > Articles and use New or Edit button to add or update an article.
 Each article will appear in the Documentation page if their category is set to 'Documentation'